 While contributing to patients and medical professionals through its core business, the Terumo Group also engages in social contribution activities rooted in the communities where it operates.
 Leveraging our associates’ skills and time, we address health, medical, and other social issues that are affecting the communities where we live and work.

-In the United States, the Blood Management Business head office Terumo BCT, Inc. partners with Bonfils Blood Center to conduct blood drives every other month at the site of the Lakewood, Colorado factory.
+In the United States, the Blood and Cell Technologies Company head office Terumo BCT, Inc. partners with Bonfils Blood Center to conduct blood drives every other month at the site of the Lakewood, Colorado factory.
 In fiscal 2017, a total of 259 units of blood were collected, an increase of 13% over fiscal 2016.
 Since 2014, Terumo BCT has provided financial support to the National Cesar E. Chavez Blood Drive Challenge in the United States, which provides US$1,000 scholarships to student organizers of local blood drives with the goal of increasing the blood donation rate among the Hispanic/Latino population.
 Terumo BCT also provides financial and in-kind product support to nonprofit organizations providing access to healthcare in the developing world.
 This support includes a US$25,000 grant to the Global Blood Fund; financial, in-kind, and leadership support to Project C.U.R.E.; and donations of blood bags to Mercy Ships and the Mexican Red Cross.

 In India, Terumo BCT subsidiary Terumo Penpol Private Ltd. is working to promote participation in blood donation activities by holding events and other such activities.
 In fiscal 2017, it organized 179 blood donation camps and developed a smartphone application to promote blood donations.
 Such efforts over the years have also garnered recognition, as the company was awarded a prize by the All Kerala Blood Donors Association.